mfessenden/SceneGraph/doc/source/tutorial.rst

 \* mouse must be hovering over the middle of an edge.

+\*\* if pressed while dragging a node, upstream nodes will be selected as well.

 Plugins
 =======

 Node types are loaded as plugins.
-New plugins can be added via the SCENEGRAPH_PLUGIN_PATH_. variable.
+New plugins can be added via the :ref:`SCENEGRAPH_PLUGIN_PATH`. variable.

 Enabling/disabling plugins